mrbusche/backseatfan.com/_posts/2010-05-20-reports-santana-moss-name-emerges-in-dr-galea-case.md

   </p>

   <p>
-    The U.S. attorney responsible for this case said Wednesday that none of his patients will face charges.  &#8220;At this juncture, any of the persons who are alleged to have used these substances are considered witnesses, and not targets, of this investigation,&#8221; William J. Hochul told the <em>Buffalo News</em>.
+    The U.S. attorney responsible for this case said Wednesday that none of his patients will face charges.
+"At this juncture, any of the persons who are alleged to have used these substances are considered witnesses, and not targets, of this investigation," William J. Hochul told the <em>Buffalo News</em>.
   </p>

   <p>